yacafx/potro-app/README.md

       npm install

 2. Create database and their user on https://mlab.com
-3. Update cnx string on [a relative link](config.js) file with the user, pass, dbname and domain from mlab.com
+3. Update cnx string at [config.js](config.js) file with the user, pass, dbname and domain from mlab.com
-3. Update cnx string on [a workaround link](config.js) file
 4. Run

       nodemon server.js